Are you keen on finding out if you should get an electric bike? If you are undecided about the answer, let’s work it out together.

 - Class 1 (also referred to as pedal assist electric bikes) are, most of the time, legally classified as conventional bicycles.
 The electric assist is activated only when the biker pedals.
 Its speed limit is 20 mph with a motor that consumes 750 watts or less.

-- Class 2 (also known as throttle assisted electric bicycles) is equipped with a throttle that can activate the electrical power without any need to pedal.
+- Class 2 (also known as throttle assisted electric bicycles under 500) is equipped with a throttle that can activate the electrical power without any need to pedal.
 These ebikes can develop speeds of around 20 mph quite easily.

 - Class 3 (also defined as speed pedelecs, or speed pedal assist electric bicycles) provides you assistance only when you pedal.
 They will provide you with enough power to go up to 28 mph and have a motor with 750 watts.
 In some states and countries, they are considered equal to mopeds, and therefore require a driving license and registration.